elemenel/mandala-py/README.md

-my_hues.py, -- outputs custom shades and randomized hues of a given color range; File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing; My_template.py, -- provides template for mandala using the Turtle module, and audio_clips.py  -- Holds links to audio tracks on local machine.New users have to specify the path to their local audio tracks.
+my_hues.py, -- outputs custom shades and randomized hues of a given color range; File_Scripts.py, -- source of file manipulation and audio, visual and final a/v processing; My_template.py, -- provides template for mandala using the Turtle module, and audio_clips.py  -- Contains links to audio tracks on local machine and selects a random track.
+New users have to specify the path to their local audio tracks.

 Also requires the pip installs of: open cv-python,